 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.

 Fiscal Year Annual Crash Reduction Goals

-2020 • 1
+2020 1

-2021 • 1
+2021 1

-2022 • 1
+2022 1

-The State of New Jersey will commit to a 1% Crash Reduction effort in 2021 and 2022.
-The baseline for the CMV Crash Reduction goal will be calculated using the Total CMV Crashes reported on CY 2018 (7,011), or 6,941 CMV Crashes, a reduction equivalent to 70 CMV Crashes on 2021 and 2022.
-Following an increasing trend in CMV Crashes and CMV Fatal Crashes from 2014 to 2016, the State experienced a decrease of 7% in 2017 when compared to 2016, equivalent to a reduction of 455 CMV Crashes for the year.
-However, the crash data for 2018 indicated an increase in All CMV Crashes and Fatal Crashes.
-An increase higher than the trend that was being reported prior to 2017.
-Although it was encouraging to acknowledge a Crash Reduction in 2017, it is important to keep in mind that broadly accepted contributing factors to CMV Crashes, such as strong periods of sustained economic activity, together with low fuel costs, higher traffic volumes and congestion and a dramatic increase in distraction caused by cell phones and texting, have contributed to the increase in CMV Crashes reported in 2018.
+The State of New Jersey will remain committed to a 1% Crash Reduction effort in 2021-2022.
+The baseline for the CMV Crash Reduction goal will be calculated using the Total CMV Crashes reported on CY 2019 (6,825), or a total reduction equivalent to 68 CMV Crashes for 2021-2022.
+Following an increasing trend in CMV Crashes and CMV Fatal Crashes from 2014 to 2016, the State recorded a decrease of 7% in 2017 when compared to 2016, equivalent to a reduction of 455 CMV Crashes for the year.
+And another reduction of 186 CMV Crashes in 2019, equivalent to a 2.6% decrease from the prior year.
+However, based on the Motor-Coach crashes performance outcomes reported on prior years, the State will lower the goal for Motor-Coach fatalities in the upcoming CVSP.
+Although it was encouraging to acknowledge Crash Reductions in 2017 and 2019, it is important to keep in mind that broadly accepted contributing factors to CMV Crashes, such as an increase in distractions caused by cell phones and texting, or driving while impaired, are causation factors that continue to contribute to the incidence in CMV Crashes and related fatalities statewide as well as nationwide.
+Therefore, the State agencies operating under the MCSAP are determined to remain vigilant and committed to fulfilling the mission outlined in this CVSP.